 You can add the brats to a German sausage board with some soft beer pretzels for a little Oktoberfest fun, or you can serve these on brat buns with your favorite condiments.
 I'm especially partial to this pepperoncini relish, but some other favorite toppings are:

 - Mustard — whole grain, spicy brown and Dijon are my favorites

 - Caramelized onions

 - Sautéed bell peppers

 And, of course, you may want some additional dishes to serve with these juicy brats.
 Start your cook-out with some smoked jalapeño poppers and smoked cream cheese, and then serve some potato salad, smoked baked beans and smoked macaroni and cheese on the side for a true summer feast.
-For more meat options, this smoked spatchcock chicken, smoked burgers and smoked 3-2-1 ribs are always party favorites.

 How to Store Leftovers